Heroin Relapse Rates, Statistics, And How To Get Help

 Methadone works by activating the same opioid receptors in the brain that heroin does, but without producing the same high.
 It’s administered under strict guidelines at specialized clinics.

 Buprenorphine partially activates these receptors, helping to reduce urges and withdrawal discomfort.
-Unlike methadone, it can be prescribed by certified doctors outside of specialized clinics, making it more accessible for many clients.
+Unlike methadone, buprenorphine can be prescribed by any DEA-licensed healthcare provider in an office-based setting.

 Addiction Therapy